-What’s the difference between the QLD Stamp Duty Rebate and the QLD First Home Buyers Grant (Building Grant)?
+What’s the difference between the Queensland Stamp Duty Rebate and the Queensland First Home Buyers Grant (Building Grant)?

 You may have heard of a few different grants and rebates you can apply for when buying your first home.
-The QLD government offers two different grants or rebates.
+The Queensland State Government offers two different grants or rebates.

-- QLD First Home Buyers Grant (Building Grant) – this is covered in another post and is a $15,000 grant if you’re building a new home or buying a brand new home.
+- Queensland First Home Buyers Grant (Building Grant) – this is covered in another post and is a $15,000 grant if you’re building a new home or buying a brand new home.

 What is the First Home Buyers Stamp Duty Rebate?

 Stamp duty can be a substantial additional cost of buying a property, so the Queensland government has decided to help first home buyers out by giving them a rebate on all or part of the cost of the stamp duty.

 Stamp duty is a tax paid by the buyer of a property.